Come to visit us

 What happens in church?

 If you haven't been before, or not for a long time, it can be daunting to come to church and we hope the information on our website will help you to know what to expect.
-The plan and description of the church premises on the Building page may help you get your bearings.
+The plan and description of the church premises on the Building page is out of date at the moment - we'll be replacing that with the layout of the new rooms now the building work is completed, but have left the old plan on the page for the moment in case it helps you to get your bearings very roughly.

 When you come into the building to attend a service someone will greet you and will usually offer you a copy of this week's notice sheet, and a copy of our welcome booklet if you would like one.
 They will be happy to answer any questions you have or help you get your bearings.
 There will be some of our church stewards around, who can be recognised by their red name badges and they will also be ready to help.